-The functions $f$'s represent a function representing the structure of each variable.
+The functions $f$ represents the smoother used for each variable.
 In the classic setting, for a variable \(X\) we put \(f(X) = \beta_{1} X\).
-However, if we allow a more free and parsimonious structure to the model, we need to introduce nonlinear functions.
+However, to allow a parsimonious structure to the model; we should to introduce nonlinear functions.

-We use restricted spline functions for these functions\cite{Stone1985}.
-This kind of function has the advantage that are linear at the endpoints and require fewer parameters than classic cubic splines.
-We call $k$ the number of knots used to define the restricted splines functions.
+We use restricted splines to model the functions \(f\) in Equation~\eqref{eq:base-model} \parencite{Stone1985}.
+These functions are linear at the endpoints and require fewer parameters than classic cubic splines.
+We call $k$ the number of knots used to define restricted spline functions.
 We identify three cases according to the desired level of smoothness for each variable.
-Theoretically, the package accept any arbitrary positive integer value of \(k\) having the form,
+Theoretically, it is possible to set any arbitrary positive integer value of \(k\) having the form,

 for $l=2, \ldots, k-2$,